digital-land/technical-documentation/docs/development/tutorials/set-up-for-mac.md

 ```

-if you get a version numberr then git is installed. this looks like this (it may be a more recent version)
+if you get a version number then git is installed. this looks like this (it may be a more recent version)

 ```sh
 git version 2.39.1
 ```

-however you may get an error like the foowing
+however you may get an error like the following

 ```sh
 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun